Efficient Learning of Object Placement with Intra-Category Transfer: Related Work

-In contrast to these works, our goal is to teach a robot to learn object placement from a few demonstrations and to execute with novel object instances without any additional cues.
-The most similar works to our own are~\cite{kapelyukh2022my,kapelyukh2023scenescore}, which also do not use language cues.
-In~\cite{kapelyukh2022my}, Kapelyukh~\etal employs graph-neural networks to predict object arrangements from user preferences extracted from demonstrations.
+The most similar works to our own are~\cite{kapelyukh2022my,kapelyukh2023scenescore,welschehold2019combined}, which also do not use language cues.
+Kapelyukh~\etal~\cite{kapelyukh2022my} employ graph-neural networks to predict object arrangements from user preferences extracted from demonstrations.
 They represent the objects in a scene using text embeddings and their positions and train an embedding VAE on the fully connected graph of a scene.
-They demonstrate that they can infer a user's preference from a scene the user arranges and use their model to rearrange other scenes to the user's liking.
+They can infer a user's preference from a scene the user arranges and use their model to rearrange other scenes to the user's liking.
 Their follow-up work~\cite{kapelyukh2023scenescore} proposes a model that assigns a score to a given scene, again using a graphical representation and CLIP embeddings~\cite{radford2021learning} of objects.
-These methods study a similar problem to ours.
-However, our approach differs in the following key ways: Firstly, our method needs only 5 examples, whereas these methods require 16 or more examples of the arrangements that they are to reproduce.
-We also do inference of the full 6DoF pose while these works consider only position and yaw.
-This is feasible due to our canonical class mapping method which accounts for differences in the shape and scale of object instances.
+Unlike our approach, these methods require 16 or more training examples, while 5 are sufficient for ours.
+Their inferences are limited to SE2, while we address full SE3 poses.
+Most similar to our approach is the \textit{Intention Likelihood} formulation~\cite{welschehold2019combined}.
+It also employs relative pose observations and can be trained with as few as 5 demonstrations.
+Distinctively, it does not learn a distribution over poses but assumes a fixed kernel density and scores poses under it.
+At inference time, the method places previously seen poses in the scene and scores their likelihood.
+Our method estimates the density of the pose distributions from the training data and samples these, making our inferences more precise and less sensitive to distractors.